-Based on interpretations by the SEC set forth in no-action letters issued to third parties, Renters Choice believes that exchange notes issued pursuant to the exchange offer in exchange for the old notes may be offered for resale, resold and otherwise transferred by holders thereof (other than any holder which is (i) an "affiliate" of Renters Choice within the meaning of Rule 405 under the Securities Act, (ii) a broker-dealer who acquired notes directly from Renters Choice or (iii) broker-dealers who acquired notes as a result of market-making or other trading activities) without compliance with the registration and prospectus delivery provisions of the Securities Act provided that such exchange notes are acquired in the ordinary course of such holders' business, and such holders are not engaged in, and do not intend to engage in, and have no arrangement or understanding with any person to participate in, a distribution of such exchange notes; provided that broker-dealers ("Participating Broker-Dealers") receiving exchange notes in the exchange offer will be subject to a prospectus delivery requirement with respect to resales of such exchange notes.
-To date, the SEC has taken the position that Participating Broker-Dealers may fulfill their prospectus delivery requirements with respect to transactions involving an exchange of securities such as the exchange pursuant to the exchange offer (other than a resale of an unsold allotment from the sale of the old notes to the Initial Purchasers) with the prospectus contained in the Exchange Offer Registration Statement.
-Pursuant to the Exchange and Registration Rights Agreement, Renters Choice has agreed to permit Participating Broker-Dealers to use this prospectus in connection with the resale of such exchange notes.
-Renters Choice has agreed that, for a period of 180 days after the Expiration Date, it will make this prospectus, and any amendment or supplement to this prospectus, available to any broker-dealer that requests such documents in the letter of transmittal.
+Based on interpretations by the SEC set forth in no-action letters issued to third parties, Rent-A-Center believes that exchange notes issued pursuant to the exchange offer in exchange for the old notes may be offered for resale, resold and otherwise transferred by holders thereof, other than any holder which is (A) an "affiliate" of Rent-A-Center within the meaning of Rule 405 under the Securities Act, (B) a broker-dealer who acquired notes directly from Rent-A-Center, or (C) broker-dealers who acquired notes as a result of market-making or other trading activities, without compliance with the registration and prospectus delivery provisions of the Securities Act provided that such exchange notes are acquired in the ordinary course of such holders' business, and such holders are not engaged in, and do not intend to engage in, and have no arrangement or understanding with any person to participate in, a distribution of such exchange notes.
+However, broker-dealers receiving exchange notes in the exchange offer will be subject to a prospectus delivery requirement with respect to resales of such exchange notes.
+To date, the SEC has taken the position that these broker-dealers may fulfill their prospectus delivery requirements with respect to transactions involving an exchange of securities such as the exchange pursuant to the exchange offer, other than a resale of an unsold allotment from the sale of the old notes to the initial purchasers, with the prospectus contained in the exchange offer registration statement.
+Pursuant to the exchange and registration rights agreement, Rent-A-Center has agreed to permit these broker-dealers to use this prospectus in connection with the resale of such exchange notes.
+Rent-A-Center has agreed that, for a period of 180 days after the expiration date, it will make this prospectus, and any amendment or supplement to this prospectus, available to any broker-dealer that requests such documents in the letter of transmittal.

-Each holder of the old notes who wishes to exchange its old notes for exchange notes in the exchange offer will be required to make certain representations to Renters Choice as set forth in "The Exchange Offer -- Purpose and Effect of the Exchange Offer."
+Each holder of the old notes who wishes to exchange its old notes for exchange notes in the exchange offer will be required to make certain representations to Rent-A-Center as set forth in "The Exchange Offer -- Purpose and Effect of the Exchange Offer."

 Each broker-dealer that receives exchange notes for its own account pursuant to the exchange offer must acknowledge that it will deliver a prospectus in connection with any resale of such exchange notes.
 This prospectus, as it may be amended or supplemented from time to time, may be used by a broker-dealer in connection with resales of exchange notes received in exchange for old notes where such old notes were acquired as a result of market-making activities or other trading activities.
-Renters Choice has agreed that, for a period of 180 days after the consummation of the exchange offer, it will use its commercially reasonable efforts to make this prospectus, as amended or supplemented, available to any broker-dealer for use in connection with any such resale.
-In addition, until [, 1999,] all dealers effecting transactions in the exchange notes may be required to deliver a prospectus.
+Rent-A-Center has agreed that, for a period of 180 days after the consummation of the exchange offer, it will use its commercially reasonable efforts to make this prospectus, as amended or supplemented, available to any broker-dealer for use in connection with any such resale.
+In addition, until April , 1999, all dealers effecting transactions in the exchange notes may be required to deliver a prospectus.